Notes on linearly H-closed spaces and od-selection principles: Linearly H-closed spaces

 \begin{lemma} It consistent with {\bf ZFC} (and even with {\bf ZFC + CH}) that a perfectly normal linearly H-closed space is compact.
 In particular, it follows from {\bf MA + $\neg$CH}. \end{lemma} \proof A linearly H-closed normal space is countably compact, Weiss \cite{Weiss:1978} showed that {\bf MA + $\neg$CH} implies that a countably compact regular perfect space is compact, and Eisworth \cite{Eisworth:2001} showed that this latter result is compatible with {\bf CH}. \endproof

 \begin{q} Is there a normal first countable linearly H-closed non-compact space in {\bf ZFC}? \end{q}

 The following theorem is a partial answer.

-\begin{thm} {\rm ({\bf PFA})} Let $X$ be normal, linearly H-closed and non-compact.
+\begin{thm} {\rm ({\bf PFA})} Let $X$ be a normal linearly H-closed space.
 If either (a) $X$ is countably tight and locally separable, or (b) $X$ is first countable, locally compact and locally ccc, then $X$ is compact. \end{thm}